Important progress has been made in recent years in the identification of men as victims of trafficking.

 There are no major differences in the marital status of identified male and female victims of human trafficking.
 It is important to note that almost half of men, and almost half of the women identified were single.

-Male and female victims of sexual exploitation over time
+Male and female victims of trafficking for sexual exploitation over time

 The proportion of female victims who are sexually exploited has steadily decreased over time, largely due to a rise in the proportion of female victims of labour exploitation.
 This proportion has again risen in the past two years to 75% in 2016.

-Male and female victims of sexual exploitation who are children
+Male and female victims of trafficking for sexual exploitation who are children

 The proportion of boy and girl victims of sexual exploitation has changed over the years depending on the IOM and Polaris caseload.
 In 2015 almost all girls victims were victims of sexual exploitation, and almost 50% of boy victims.
 The proportion of boy victims who are victims of sexual exploitation has taken a gradual upward trend.

-Gender and sector of work for victims of sexual exploitation
+Gender and sector of work for victims of trafficking for sexual exploitation

 By far the most victims of sexual exploitation are trafficked into prostitution, especially females.
 However, of those who are trafficked for pornography and private sexual services there is a higher proportion of male victims.
 The data in this graph is Polaris only, as Polaris collects more detailed data on the type of sexually exploitative work victims are trafficked into.